How to Partition an existing SQL Server Table

 INNER JOIN sys.partition_range_values prf ON pf.function_id=prf.function_id

 Now that we have a partition scheme we can go ahead and partition our table.
-Since we are going to partition the table using a clustered index and our table already has a clustered index defined we'll need to drop this index first and recreate the constraint using a non-clustered index.
-If our table did not have a clustered index we could omit this step and just run the CREATE CLUSTERED INDEX statement.
-Similarly, if our table had a clustered index defined, but it was defined on same column that we plan to partition the table on we could run the CREATE CLUSTERED INDEX statement with the DROP_EXISTING clause.
-Finally, if you are concerned about the downtime required to perform this task and you are using SQL Server Enterprise Edition you could use the ONLINE=ON option of the CREATE INDEX statement to minimize any downtime for your application.
+The plan is to partition the table using a clustered index.
+However, our table already has a clustered index defined.
+In this situation, we’ll need to drop this index first and recreate the constraint using a non-clustered index.
+If our table did not have a clustered index, we could omit this step.
+We can just run the CREATE CLUSTERED INDEX statement.
+Similarly, if our table had a clustered index defined on same column that we plan to partition the table on we could run the CREATE CLUSTERED INDEX statement with the DROP_EXISTING clause.
+Finally, if you are concerned about the downtime and have Enterprise Edition, you could use the ONLINE=ON option of the CREATE INDEX statement.
+This will minimize any downtime for your application.
 Keep in mind that you may see some performance degradation while the index is being rebuilt using the ONLINE option.
 Here is the script that we can use in our scenario.

 ALTER TABLE dbo.TABLE1 DROP CONSTRAINT PK_TABLE1